Coolis1362/ts-package-OFFICAL-PACKAGE-MANAGER/README.md

 - **Dependency-Free Installation**
   Handle packages without the hassle of external dependencies.

-- **CLI and GUI Modes** *(Coming Soon)*
-  Enjoy the power of the command-line interface or switch to a graphical interface for ease of use.

 - **Custom Repositories**
   Support for unique TS-specific repositories and `.tspkg` formats.